 Skip to main content

-Generic integration
+Generic worker

 from viktor.external.generic import GenericAnalysis